erik-riklund/wow/Backbone/README.md

   - If true, the listener remains active; if false, it is automatically removed after one invocation.
   - Defaults to true if not specified.

----
 #### `Task`
 Represents a unit of work to be executed, either synchronously or asynchronously.
 - `callback` The callback function to be executed when the task runs.
 - `arguments?` Arguments to pass to the callback function.
 - `identifier?` A unique identifier for the task, used for debugging.

----
 ## 3. Plugin API reference

+*Add a description of this section.*

 #### `plugin:getId() -> id: string`
 Retrieves the unique identifier of the plugin.

----
 #### `plugin:getName() -> name: string`
 Retrieves the display name of the plugin.

 ---
+### Event handling

+*Add a description of this section.*

 #### `plugin:onReady(callback: function)`
 Registers a function to be executed when the plugin is fully initialized.
 This method is ideal for centralizing and organizing addon startup logic, ensuring that your code runs at the correct time during the game's loading process.
 Can be used any number of times; the registered functions are executed in the order they were added.

-- `callback`: A function that will be invoked when the plugin is loaded.
-The function can be used to set up initial states, register event listeners, or perform other setup tasks.
-The callback does not take any arguments by default but can leverage closures or external variables for context.
+- `callback`: A function that will be invoked when the plugin is fully loaded, saved variables included.
+The callback does not take any arguments by default, but can leverage closures or external variables for context.

----
 #### `plugin:registerEventListener(event: string, listener: Listener)`
 Registers a listener for a specified game event.
-- `event`: The name of the event to listen for (e.g., `PLAYER_ENTERING_WORLD`, `CHAT_MSG_SAY`).
+- `event`: The name of the event to listen for.
 This is case-sensitive and must match the game's standard event names.
 - `listener`: A table defining the behavior of the listener.
 See [`Listener`](#listener) for details on its structure and options.

----
 #### `plugin:removeEventListener(event: string, identifier: string)`
 Removes a previously registered event listener for a specified event.
 - `event`: The name of the event associated with the listener you want to remove.
 - `identifier`: The unique identifier assigned to the listener when it was registered.
 This is required to precisely target and remove the specific listener.

 ---
+### Network channels

+*Add a description of this section.*

+#### `plugin:createChannel(name: string, options?: ChannelOptions)`
+Creates a new network channel with the specified name and configuration options.
+- `name` The unique name of the channel.
+This name is used to reference the channel for invoking or registering and removing listeners.
+- `options?` Configuration settings for the channel's behavior and accessibility (see [`ChannelOptions`](#channeloptions)).

+#### `plugin:registerChannelListener(channel: string, listener: Listener)`
+Registers a listener to the specified channel.
+- `channel` The name of the channel to which the listener should be registered.
+- `listener` The listener object containing a callback and optional properties (see [`Listener`](#listener)).

+#### `plugin:removeChannelListener(channel: string, id: string)`
+Removes a listener from the specified channel.
+- `channel` The name of the channel from which the listener should be removed.
+- `id` The unique identifier of the listener targeted for removal.

+#### `plugin:invokeChannelListeners(channel: string, ...: unknown)`
+Invokes all listeners registered to a specified channel, passing arguments to their callback functions.
+- `channel` The name of the channel whose listeners should be invoked.
+- `...` Any number of arguments to pass to the listeners.
+These arguments will be received by each listener in the order they are passed.

+---
+### State management

+*Add a description of this section.*

+#### `plugin:getAccountVariable(key: string) -> value: unknown`
+?

+#### `plugin:setAccountVariable(key: string, value: unknown)`
+?

+#### `plugin:getCharacterVariable(key: string) -> value: unknown`
+?

+#### `plugin:setCharacterVariable(key: string, value: unknown)`
+?

 ## 4. Settings API reference

 *Add a description of this section.*